 - In StarCraft the term "terran" (lowercase even!) is used as a substitute in nearly all instances to describe humanity, even if the ones speaking are themselves humans.
 This is particularly strange since Earth (Terra) isn't even really a factor for most of the game.

-- The naming convention has been retroactively applied for the Zerg in Starcraft II: they come from Planet Zerus (not Zeerust), and to tell the Zerus-zerg from Overmind-zerg, the from-Zerus ones are called "Primal Zerg".
+- The naming convention has been applied for the Zerg in Starcraft II (at first it may seem like a retroactive application, but the planet had in fact already been mentioned in the lore section of the manual for the first game): they come from Planet Zerus (not Zeerust), and to tell the Zerus-zerg from Overmind-zerg, the from-Zerus ones are called "Primal Zerg".
 Neat, huh?

 - While the term "human" is used in Rift, humans are more likely to be referred to by whichever of the two battling nations to which they belong.

 - The Locust in Gears of War tend to refer to humans by the derogatory term "groundwalker".
 Because the humans walk on the surface.

 - Imperium Galactica II calls humans "Solarians" and reveals that many alien races are actually Human Subspecies.

 - Averted in Earth And Beyond.
 Humans are still called that, although the human race became divided during the initial colonization of the Solar System.
 Those who remained behind on Earth are called Terrans, those who settled Mars are called Progen, and those who colonized the moons of Jupiter are called Jenquai.
 By the events of the game, the terms refer to nation-states, not worlds of origin, as all three have colonized other star systems which remain under their rule.

 - FreeSpace uses Terran for humans, but also flips the trope by naming one alien race "Vasudans" after the Sanskrit word "Vasuda" which means...
 "Earth".